etsuprun/halefdocs/ideas.rst

 Callflow:

 -	The robotic restaurant employee greets the customer.
 -	The user says something like: Hi, can I make a reservation?"
 "I'd like to make a reservation" "Could I make a reservation for tonight?"
-- The bot might ask:
+-	The bot asks:

   - how many people the reservation is for (unless already specified)
   - what time (unless already specified)
 -	The bot confirms the reservation.